EMDR - Great therapy, shame about the name

 For me, ever since I was a little girl, it was a fear of dogs.
 Any dogs, whether they were big or small, friendly or not.
 My radar was out at all times scanning for the terrifying (to me) creatures.
 I would regularly cross the road not to have to pass a dog, even one accompanied by its owner and on a leash.
 My body would experience a terrifying adrenaline rush every time I saw a dog or; worse still if I heard it bark or growl, especially unexpectedly.
 I really felt that the little chihuahua I had just passed was going to break the leash, jump at my throat and kill me this instant.
 How ridiculous, I ask you.

-Now, my logical and adult self knew very well that it was completely irrational.
+Now, my logical and adult self-knew very well that it was completely irrational.
 Dogs are (most of the time) friendly creatures who, if treated with respect and kindness, reciprocate in kind.
 It is for a good reason that they are thought of as 'man's best friend'.
-So I really felt rather silly not being able to control my feelings and my body's reaction, the strength of which took me aback every time.
+So I really felt rather silly not being able to control my feelings and my body's reaction.

 This example illustrates quite clearly that my poor brain couldn't quite help me in the way it normally does.
 I did have a bad experience with a dog when I was little; the terror of it lived quite happily unprocessed and in its raw form in my right hemisphere, hijacking my emotional and physical responses every time I came into contact with a dog.
 My left hemisphere, with all my intelligence, ability to reason, extensive vocabulary and a sense of time and space, seemed to have gone on vacation.
 It had no influence over my reactions.
 This is an example of the adaptive information processing getting 'stuck'.
 The two hemispheres just weren't talking.